Construction procurement: project initiation and business cases handbook

 • Set an appropriate budget for the project, which includes the relevant allowance to manage quality at all stages throughout the whole project life-cycle.
 This is particularly important at the earliest project delivery stage and during the development of the brief in order to establish and clearly define the quality objectives and approaches to ensure quality will be achieved.

-• Identify the appropriate procurement arrangements to ensure they will provide the level of communication between themselves and members of the design team and that they will benefit to the fullest extent from the professional advice and expertise of the design team.
+• Identify the appropriate procurement arrangements to ensure they will provide the level of communication between themselves and members of the design team and that they will fully benefit from the professional advice and expertise of the design team.

 Independent assurance

-3. Clients have a number of options as to how to discharge this obligation, including:
+3. Clients have several options as to how to discharge this obligation, including:

 • In-house resource with the appropriate availability, experience and capability.